wevote/WeVoteCordova/README.md

 ![ScreenShot](docs/images/SafariDevelopMenu.png)

 You don't have to actually use Safari for Mac for anything, but launching its remote debugger.
-You can see it opened on its smallest default page in the picture above, it just has to be running so you can get to that "Develop" menu.
+You can see it opened on its smallest default page in the picture above, it just has to be running, so you can get to that "Develop" menu.
 Once you open the "We Vote Cordova" page that is currently being displayed, in the picture it is the "Welcome to We Vote" page.
 One of the symptoms, of this otherwise good thing (multiple-threads) is tha console.log lines in the resolution of promises often don't make it to the log.

 ![ScreenShot](docs/images/SafariSimulatorRunning.png)

-It is easy to get the Safari debugger working, and over time Apple has added almost all of the features we are used to from the Chrome Devtools Debugger.
+It is easy to get the Safari debugger working, and over time Apple has added almost all the features we are used to from the Chrome Devtools Debugger.

 1. Enable debugging in Safari, [see this article](http://geeklearning.io/apache-cordova-and-remote-debugging-on-ios/)
-1. Build your 'compiled' javascript app file `bundle.js`, on my Mac it is at `build/bundle.js`.
+2. Build your 'compiled' javascript app file `bundle.js`, on my Mac it is at `build/bundle.js`.
 This file needs to be symlinked into your www directory (see the section on symlinks above).
     1. On my Mac in WebStorm, I have a Gulp task that has a target "build", when I press the play button for that task, it builds the bundle.js in 20 seconds (Two seconds to gather all the js scripts together, and 18 seconds to recompile sass).
-1. Press the play button in Xcode, which should start the Simulator, load, and then start the WeVote WebApp.
+3. Press the play button in Xcode, which should start the Simulator, load, and then start the WeVote WebApp.
-1. In Safari open Develop/Simulator/WeVoteCordova/WeVote and the Safari Web Inspector appears.
+4. In Safari open Develop/Simulator/WeVoteCordova/WeVote and the Safari Web Inspector appears.

 ## WebApp code changes needed to support Cordova